 Most companies have a small number of people who know how everything works.
 These are the people that answer the questions for new joiners.
 They write the documentation.
 They train and onboard new people.
 They empower and nurture and explain.
 They’re the busiest and most valuable team members.
 They’re multipliers for their teams.
-Their impact … Continue reading Increasing the Impact of Your Multipliers
+Their impact … Continue reading Shared Context, But Like Durable

 When an engineer transitions from mid-level into senior, their job tends to change.
 Mid-level engineers can get away with the occasional dalliance into some pet problem.
 Or some period of low productivity because they’re lost and confused and need some guidance.
 With seniority comes higher expectations.
 This post is a detailed look at the senior … Continue reading Are you a senior developer?

 Graduating from juniority into… uh… mid-level-ity? means reaching some key mile markers.
 Mid-levels have solid core programming knowledge.
 Their overall problem solving ability has progressed a lot.
 They generally have a sense of how to solve a problem when they hear it described.
 This post is a detailed look at what being a mid-level developer … Continue reading Are you a mid-level developer?

 The key hallmark of juniority is the quest for clarity.
 To use the language of my homeland, junior developers don’t know their asses from a hole in the ground.
 Everything is a mystery.
 Most mysterious of all is how to progress and what “good” looks like.
 This post is a detailed look at the junior … Continue reading Are you a junior developer?

 The developer you are today is a cleverer, more capable version of the developer you were yesterday.
 The scope of task you can handle today is ever so slightly bigger and more challenging than your peak yesterday.
 It’s one of the most exciting aspects of becoming a software engineer.
 The career progression opportunities are massive. … Continue reading How to tell what level of developer you are, junior to senior